Peter Boehringer

-Peter Boehringer (born 6 April 1969) is a German politician for the far-right Alternative for Germany (AfD) and since 2017 member of the Bundestag, the federal legislative body.
-From 2018 until 2021 he was Chairman of the Budgetary Committee of the German Bundestag.
+Peter Boehringer (born 6 April 1969) is a German politician for the far-right party Alternative for Germany (AfD) and, since 2017, a member of the Bundestag, the federal legislative body.
+From 2018 until 2021, he was Chairman of the Budgetary Committee of the German Bundestag.

 Life and achievements

 Boehringer was born 1969 in the West German town of Schwäbisch Gmünd and studied at the EBS University of Business and Law.
 He has a Master of Business Administration.

 Boehringer is member of the German libertarian Friedrich-August-von-Hayek-Stiftung.

 In 2015, Boehringer entered the populist AfD and became member of the Bundestag in 2017.

 He gained some media attention after a foul-worded group email from him become public in which he called the German chancellor Angela Merkel 'Merkelnutte', using a German term for prostitute.

 Boehringer denies the scientific consensus on climate change.